yizhongzhang1989/robot_dc/colcon_ws/src/robot_status_redis/README.md

 ## Auto-Save and Persistence

-The node automatically persists all status to a JSON file for restart-safe operation.
+The node automatically persists all status to a JSON file for restart-safe operation using **event-driven** Redis keyspace notifications.

 ### Configuration